autowiki4/MIT-IQuHacks-Quantum-Factorization/README.md

 which explores different quantum computational techniques.
 The PDF **On_the_Various_Ways_of_Quantum_Implementation.pdf** is included in this repository.

+## Free Access to Best-in-class Simulation

+In order to utilize the code you would need to obtain API key for QuantumRings.

+1. Register for free at [www.QuantumRings.com](https://www.quantumrings.com)
+2. Confirm your email
+3. Select "Manage Keys" and you should have access to free API keys.
+4. Copy the key, and use it to start simulating massive circuits locally! **NB: Free API key grants 200 qubits only**

 ---

 ## **⚡ Performance & Limitations**